ideal-lab5/Grants-Program/applications/cryptex.md

 ##### DKG Library

 This is a standalone library that contains the code for the core DKG and VSS protocol.
 We plan on building this using arkworks-rs.
 This library will enable the Blind DKG protocol as detailed above.
-In essence, it will provide functionality to:
+It will provide functionality to:

 - generate secret polynomials, calculate shares and commitments
 - verify key shares and prepare proofs of correctness of invalidity calculations